byggkpi-ai/Bygg-KPI-AI/README.md

 <img src="Documents/Logo Black.png" alt="ByggKPI Logo" style="width: 200px" />

-# **ByggKPI main repository**
+# **Bygg KPI-AI main repository**

-ByggKPI is focused on developing solutions for the norwegian's construction and real estate markets.
+Bygg KPI-AI is focused on developing solutions for data visualizing and integration with artificial intellingence.
 Public projects that are being used here or have connection with this solutions can be referred or forked to this repository too.